 After the resin has cured, you can work on it mechanically with tools such as a grinder, rasp, or saw.
 Once you have sanded it, you can also paint or varnish it.
 This allows it to match its color to its surroundings and is not noticeable after the repair.

-Epoxy resin compound is not only suitable for repairing car body damage, but also for repairing boat hulls.
-Owners of boats benefit from the high resistance to osmosis, the excellent adhesive properties, especially on glass fiber reinforced components, and the easy application of the epoxy filler.
+Marine epoxy putty is specially formulated for repairing boat hulls.
+Owners of boats benefit from the high resistance to osmosis, the excellent adhesive properties, especially on aged, damaged, and soft wood, and the easy application of the epoxy filler.
 Epoxy filler is also excellently suited for profiling work.

 Advantages and disadvantages of epoxy putty